Contrasens/GoWaterPi/README.md

 # GoWaterPi
 A plant irigation system based on Raspberry Pi, either manual or at scheduled intervals.
 A submersible water pump is started to water the plants, then stopped after a configurable time interval.

+Currently, the system works in two modes:
-Currently, a Python script is started by a Cron job at predifined intervals (see http://www.adminschoice.com/crontab-quick-reference).
-The Python script starts the water pump and keeps it running for a time priod which is specified in a configuration file.
+1. a Python script is started by a Cron job at predifined intervals (see http://www.adminschoice.com/crontab-quick-reference).
+The Python script starts the water pump and keeps it running for a time priod which is specified in a configuration file, OR

-The web-page branch can be used to monitor the activity of the watering system over the internet, and switch it on and off remotely.
+2. a webpage is available at the Raspis webserver to monitor the activity of the watering system over the internet, and switch it on and off remotely.
 A web-server must be set up, and the server port must be opened in your router to be able to access it from remote locations.
 Of course, then a wireless USB dongle is needed, which is able to work from inside the case.
 The web-page version uses Flask and Ajax, an introduction on how to install them can be found here: http://randomnerdtutorials.com/raspberry-pi-web-server-using-flask-to-control-gpios/

 Future features:
 - a simple logic to trigger the watering only when needed (eg: not trigger when scheduled if the soil is already wet, or if the weather forecast for your area announces rain with a probability higher than a certain threshold etc.)